-We had reserves of \$652,000 as of October 31, 2007 (\$577,000 as non-current) for remediation of the sites referred to above and believe that the time frame for remediation is currently indeterminable.
+We had reserves of \$652,000 as of January 31, 2008 (\$577,000 as non-current) for remediation of the sites referred to above and believe that the time frame for remediation is currently indeterminable.
 Therefore, the time frame for payment of such remediation is likewise currently indeterminable, thus making any net present value calculation impracticable.
 Our estimate of these costs is based upon currently enacted laws and regulations, currently available facts, experience in remediation efforts, existing technology, and the ability of other potentially responsible parties or contractually liable parties to pay the allocated portions of any environmental obligations.
 When the available information is sufficient to estimate the amount of liability, that estimate has been used; when the information is only sufficient to establish a range of probable liability and no point within the range is more likely than any other, the lower end of the range has been used.
-We do not have insurance coverage for our environmental remediation costs.
+We do not have insurance coverage for our currently identified environmental remediation costs.
 We have not recognized any gains from probable recoveries or other gain contingencies.
 The environmental reserve was calculated using undiscounted amounts based on independent environmental remediation reports obtained.

-Pursuant to the merger agreement signed December 15, 2006, effective January 3, 2007, we completed the acquisition of Bear Lake Acquisition Corp. and its subsidiaries, including Thompson/Center Arms Company, Inc., for \$102,000,000 in cash.
+Pursuant to the merger agreement signed December 15, 2006, effective January 3, 2007, we completed the acquisition of Bear Lake Acquisition Corp. and its subsidiaries, including Thompson/Center Arms Company, Inc., for \$102 million in cash.
 Under the agreement, the former stockholders of Bear Lake Acquisition Corp. have indemnified us for losses arising from, among other things, environmental conditions related to its manufacturing activities.
 Of the purchase price, \$8.0 million has been placed in an escrow account, a portion of which will be applied to environmental remediation at the manufacturing site in Rochester, New Hampshire.
 It is not presently possible to estimate the ultimate amount of all remediation costs and potential uses of the escrow.
-We have approximately \$114,469 of reserves related to safety and environment testing as of October 31, 2007.
 We believe the likelihood of environmental remediation costs exceeding the amount available in escrow to be remote.